 What advice would you give to someone who is interested in starting their own social enterprise?

 First and foremost you have to have a passion for what you are doing.
 To be very blunt: if you don’t, you can forget it.
 That’s the most important piece of the entrepreneurial puzzle, is having a passion.
 Number two: you have to be absolutely tenacious.
 Obstacles come up every single day and you have to use a healthy dose of tenacity to continue to overcome.
 And third, I think that you really need to have a vision for where you want to take your project.
 Do you want to be just a one-store retail shop in your hometown?
 Or do you want a franchise?
 Do you want to sell only a line or do you want to have a wholesale model?
 You really need to think through where you want to take your business.
 And once you’ve done those things, then you ask yourself, in my case: from extraction to disposal let me dissect every piece of this business and let’s see how we can do this better, in a more sustainable and responsible way.
 And also do it in such a way that is has a positive effect on society as a whole.

 What do you wish someone had told you as you started out?

-It's in our philanthropy.
-With flip flops we can do variations, and we plan to have other products down the road, but to us it's really about how we are using our dollars for a greater good, and I think there is so much room for creativity in that sphere.
-And that is what I am most passionate about, is looking at societal problems as a whole and trying to figure out how can we turn the everyday consumer into a philanthropist and do it in very innovative and creative ways.
-The power of capitalism is a very powerful thing and with these products the types of margins allow you to do good simultaneously.
+It’s in our philanthropy.
+With flip flops we can do variations, and we plan to have other products down the road, but to us it’s really about how we are using our dollars for a greater good, and I think there is so much room for creativity in that sphere.
+And that is what I am most passionate about, is looking at societal problems as a whole and trying to figure out how we can turn the everyday consumer into a philanthropist and do it in very innovative and creative ways.
+Capitalism is a very powerful thing and with these products the types of margins allow you to do good simultaneously.